kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

         - The result (true or false) is then returned back up through the parent recursive calls until the original call is resolved.

 - **Time Complexity and Balance**
-    - The time complexity for searching a BST is $\log n$, similar to binary search.
+    - The time complexity for searching a BST is `LOG n`, similar to binary search.
     - This efficiency depends on the assumption that every comparison eliminates roughly half of the remaining possibilities.
-    - However, the search is only $\log n$ if the tree is "roughly balanced".
+    - However, the search is only `LOG n` if the tree is "roughly balanced".
     - **Defining a Balanced Tree:**
         - A tree is balanced if, for every single subtree (including the root), the heights of the left and right subtrees differ by no more than one.
         - For example, if a root has a left subtree of height 1 and a right subtree of height 2, it is balanced because the difference is one.